Oren Rosenfeld: Career

 In 2010 Oren Founded his production company Holy-Land Productions.

 Rosenfeld's latest work Lost in Paradise Goa won the LIAFF award for Best Short Documentary.

 In 2022 Rosenfeld won his second Emmy Award for his camera work for Vice News Battle for Jerusalem.

 In 2024 Rosenfeld and his partner, Rebecca Shore, published "Marathon Mom", a documentary about Beatie Deutsch, an ultra-Orthodox mother and a professional marathon runner.
 Also in 2024, Rosenfeld published "Surviving Nova", who won the Peabody award.
 The movie is also nominated for an Emmy Award.

 In 2025, Rosenfeld released a documentary for the American investigative program Frontline, titled A Year of War: Israelis and Palestinians.
-The Movie is has received an Emmy nomination.
+The Movie has received an Emmy nomination.